jenniferoum/gtsam/gtsam/navigation/InvariantEKF.md

   InvariantEKF<NavState> ekf(X0, P0);
 ```

-For this example, we assume constant process and observation covariances.
+For this example, assume constant process and observation covariances.
 Then,
 ```cpp
   Matrix9 Q = Matrix9::Identity() * 0.01;
   Matrix3 R = Matrix3::Identity() * 0.5;
 ```

 #### Defining IMU and GPS measurements
-We define two IMU measurements and two GPS measurements.
-Then, the IMU is given by
+Two IMU measurements and two GPS measurements are defined in this problem.
+The IMU measurements are given by
 ```cpp
   Vector6 imu1;
   imu1 << 0.1, 0, 0, 0, 0.2, 0;